kitt10/semantic_search/README.md

-## Asking Questions Framework
+## Semantic Search Demo (University of West Bohemia)
 ---

+- Martin Bulín <bulinm@kky.zcu.cz>
+- Jan Švec <honzas@kky.zcu.cz>

+EHRI/CLARIN Workshop (London, May 2023)

 ### AQ: Asking Questions model
+This model is able to generate relevant questions (and brief answers) from a given context.

 - Context
 ```
 Ed Ryder plays the trumpet.
-He was sentenced to Graterford Penitentiary in Pennsylvania for 20 years for a murder it was later shown he did not commit.
+He was sentenced to Graterford Penitentiary in Pennsylvania
+for 20 years for a murder it was later shown he did not commit.
 He played jazz when he was in prison.
 He played jazz when he got out.
 And he says that it is a completely different experience playing jazz to inmates.
 ```

 - Output